Boombag0607/Boombag0607/README.md

 - 👀 I’m interested in Paintings, Sculptures, Philosopy, Programming and Mathematics
-- 🌱 I’m currently learning about Dev Ops
+- 🌱 I’m currently into Machine Learning

 --------